-- The 1997 remake, in general, is more serious and melancholic in tone than previous Herbie films.
+- The 1997 TV film, in general, is more serious and melancholic in tone than previous Herbie films.

 Roddy: This reminds me of when you're a kid and you're picking sides for football.
 I was always picked last.
 I always hated that.

 - Roddy's speech to convince Hank to pick Herbie at the mechanic competition, and especially the music that accompanies it.

 Hank: I am out of here.Chuck: Out of here where, Hank?Hank: I don't know and I don't care.
 Anywhere where there isn't some stupid little car taking credit for everything I do.

 - Throughout most of the first half of the film, Hank is slowly becoming more jealous of the attention Herbie is getting, unknowingly hurting the car's feelings with his stern words.
 Although remaining loyal to Hank, Herbie mostly looks to Roddy for reassurance that Hank doesn't hate him. the sad, child-like way Herbie beeps his horn to talk to Roddy makes you feel sorry for him even more.

 Hank:''' What did they do to you?...
 What did I do to you?

 - The tragic scene where Horace attacks Herbie in a dark alley.
 You can hear Herbie's cries of pain as Horace crashes against him.